kdgdkd/seXtouch/README.md

 [MIDImaster](https://github.com/kdgdkd/MIDImaster)  is a rather crude python clock intended for testing.
 It will accept transport signals coming from the X-touch.
 For this to work, you will need to copy the seXtouch_CLOCK.json file into the MIDImaster rules folder.
 Then you can open MIDImaster using that rules file, and it will read input from the X-touch.
 On Windows, we will need two different virtual ports.
 I use midiLoops to create a CLOCK port (from MIDImaster to the X-touch) and a TPT port (from X-touch to MIDImaster).
 If you use different ones, you will need to update the names in the devices section in the jsons.
-With this implementation, you can send start, stop and set the BPM of the sequencer's clock.
+With this implementation, you can send start, stop and set the BPM of the sequencer's clock directly from the X-touch mini.

 ## How to use seXtouch